MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 ## Default environment

-Power Apps creates a single default environment for each tenant and shared by all users in that tenant.
-Whenever a new user signs up for Power Apps, they're automatically added to the Maker role of the default environment.
+One default environment is created per tenant and is acceissble for all users in that tenant.
+The default environment is created in the region closest to the default region of the Azure AD tenant and is named as follows: "{Azure AD tenant name} (default)".
+Whenever a new user signs up for Power Apps or Power Automate, they're automatically added to the Maker role of the default environment.
 No users are automatically added to the Environment Admin role of the default environment.
-The default environment is created in the region closest to the default region of the Azure AD tenant and is named as follows: "{Azure AD tenant name} (default)".

-The default environment empowers every employee in an organization with a Microsoft 365 license to create apps and cloud flows.
+In the default environment employees of an organization with a Microsoft 365 license can create apps and cloud flows.
 The default environment becomes the first playground studio for these employees to start building their apps and flows.
+Because it isn't possible to remove the environment maker role from the default environment, makers start to build personal productivity apps and flows and share them within their teams for others to benefit.
 Most organizations often rename the default environment to Personal Productivity.

-Every employee in an organization using Power Platform has access to the default environment.
-Because it isn't possible to remove the environment maker role from the default environment, makers start to build personal productivity apps and flows and share them within their teams for others to benefit.

 Administrators reactively discover that many apps and flows are created in the default environment.
 It may not be appropriate for the app or flow to be in the default environment in scenarios such as: